Mobile Search Menu

 Fish don't hold Olympic races.
 But if they did, it's a safe bet the beloved tuna would take home its fair share of medals.
 Even the smallest of tunas are lightening fast.
 But the Atlantic bluefin (44 mph) and the yellowfin (70 mph), both capable of sustained speeds over long distances, would be challenged by no more than a handful of other species spanning all of the world's oceans.

-Marine biologists trace the source of tuna’s speed to an elongated, muscular body.
-That’s further enhanced by its streamlined dorsal and rear fins and powerful locomotive forked tail.
+Marine biologists (real ones, not those who pretend to be marine biologists) trace the source of tuna's speed to an elongated, muscular body.
+That's further enhanced by its streamlined dorsal and rear fins and powerful locomotive forked tail.

 Equally important, however, is their respiratory system.
 Tuna are “obligate ram ventilators."
 That means they need to swim constantly in order for water to pass through their gills.
 This perpetual motion oxygenates blood and builds muscle via a critical protein called myoglobin that's saturated with iron and gives its flesh its characteristic pink-red hue.